ManLikeTeetos/alx-system_engineering-devops/README.md

 3-new_owner: change file owner to another user
 4-empty: Create an empty file called hello
-5-execute :Permission right to execute file
+5-execute :Permission right to execute file 6-multiple_permissions : Multiple permissions to user and group